 Instructions

-- Add water (or coconut water) until it reaches halfway up the ribs, cover, and simmer on medium-low heat for 15-40 minutes.
+Add water (or coconut water) until it reaches halfway up the ribs, cover, and simmer on medium-low heat for 15-40 minutes.
+If the ribs are not caramelized enough, you can add some Vietnamese caramel sauce, molasses, or dark soy sauce at this stage.

 - For a firmer texture (Vietnamese standard), cook for just 15 minutes.